 As they develop, all media begin by subverting the established order.
 The Reformation could not have been so disruptive, particularly for the church, without the print revolution which preceded it and partly caused it.
 In a more recent era, the transistor radio enabled De Gaulle to win in Algeria by circumventing his mutinous generals and broadcasting direct to servicemen in the front-line.
 Television, which in a famous phrase brought the Vietnam War into people’s living rooms, thereby helped end that conflict.
 Now we have social media to thank for exposing official obfuscation but also channeling videos of jihadist outrages.
 What new form of communication is waiting in the wings to subvert our present paradigms?

-- Afghanistan Archbishop of Canterbury Barack Obama Bible Bologna Buckinghamshire Cambridge Charles III Charles Prince of Wales Congress Conservatism Conservative Conservatives copywriting Coronation of Elizabeth II culture cyberwarfare David Cameron debt crisis Democrats Diana Norman Ed Miliband Edward Gibbon Elie Wiesel Elizabeth II Europe European Union faith freedom French Revolution Geoffrey Fisher God Goethe Hanslope Harold Macmillan House of Windsor India Israel Julius Caesar Kate Middleton Labour Le Marais Liberal Democrats Local government Louis XIV Louis XV memories metaphor Michael Ramsey modern theology Monarchy Napoleon Nick Clegg Old Testament Pakistan Paris PR Prince William of Wales Project Gutenberg Prudence Andrew public service cuts religion Republican Rio de Janeiro Sarah Palin science and religion solitude Stendhal Sudan Tea Party Wall Street war William Tyndale women Yemen
+- Afghanistan Archbishop of Canterbury Barack Obama Bible Bologna Brexit British monarchy Buckinghamshire Cambridge Charles III Charles Prince of Wales Congress Conservatism Conservative Conservatives Coronation of Elizabeth II culture cyberwarfare David Cameron debt crisis Democrats Diana Norman Ed Miliband Edward Gibbon Elie Wiesel Elizabeth II EU Europe European Union faith freedom French Revolution Geoffrey Fisher God Goethe Hanslope Harold Macmillan House of Windsor India Israel Julius Caesar Kate Middleton Labour Le Marais Liberal Democrats Local government Louis XIV Louis XV memories Michael Ramsey modern theology Monarchy Napoleon Nick Clegg Pakistan Paris Prince William of Wales Project Gutenberg Prudence Andrew public service cuts religion Republican Rio de Janeiro Sarah Palin science and religion solitude Stendhal Sudan Tea Party Thomas Jefferson Wall Street war William Tyndale women Yemen